I-E-T-Lucknow/B.Tech--IT-2022/18_Grp_AutomaticSummarisationOfUserReview/readme.md

 ## Algorithm used

 **TextRank:**  To Rank Sentences according to its importance in text, based on Google Page Rank Algorithm.

+**Glove Model** To Create Word Embeddings.
+We've used Stanford's GloVe 100d word embeddings for our model

 ## Authors